 - Noncancellable: Select a policy that specifies that the insurance company cannot cancel your policy for any reason, as long as you are paying your premiums.

 - Premiums: Verify that the insurance company can’t change the premiums as shown in your policy and whether they are level premiums or a guaranteed schedule of increases.

 The fact that a particular policy is guaranteed renewable does not, however, ensure that your rates will not change.
-While the insurance company can’t refuse to continue coverage for a guaranteed renewable policy or single you our for a rate increase, premium charges can go up over the life of the policy subject to approval to all similar policies by the state insurance commissioner.
+While the insurance company can’t refuse to continue coverage for a guaranteed renewable policy or single you out for a rate increase, premium charges can go up over the life of the policy, subject to approval of all similar policies by the state insurance commissioner.
 That’s why it’s also best to look for a policy that is non-cancelable as well as one that is guaranteed renewable.

 Three Additional Tips for Individual Disability Insurance Riders: